ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_vscode_editor/using_vscode_editor.md

 1. Make sure that your Add-on in is in editing mode
 2. Select the script into which you want to record commands for displaying in the editor.
 3. In that editor, select "Record commands" from the editor toolbar.
-4. Execute commands in the GOM application
+4. Execute commands in the ZEISS INSPECT application
     * The executed commands will be recorded in the currently edited VSCode script.
     * In addition, the "ZEISS INSPECT script commands" subsection of the output tab shows a log of the executed commands.